detmot5/detmot5/README.md

 ## Hello everyone 👋
-My name is Norbert Bielak and I'm a Computer Science student from Poland with passion to embedded systems.
+My name is Norbert Bielak and I'm a Computer Science student from Poland with passion to embedded programming.

 * 🔭 I’m currently working as a freelancer with Arduino using Espressif32 systems.
 * 🚧 My main side project is YPVS driver.